-The Department is also responsible for the enforcement of building regulations for public and private buildings and operates out of 10 regional permit offices, providing building permits and inspection services.
+The Department is also responsible for the enforcement of building regulations for public and private buildings and operates out of ten regional permit offices, providing building permits and inspection services.
 An average of 10,000 building permits with a valuation of about \$1 billion are issued annually and made available online via the Department's interactive "Building Permit Viewer" website.
-In addition to online permit services, the Department provides Building Official services for 15 cities through contract city services.
+In addition to online permit services, the Department provides building official services for 15 cities through contract city services.

-In addition to building permits, Public Works also provides permit and inspection services for general construction, transportation, and filming activities within unincorporated County public rights-of-way and miscellaneous activities affecting flood control district facilities.
+In addition to building permits, the Department also provides permit and inspection services for general construction, transportation, and filming activities within unincorporated County public rights of way and miscellaneous activities affecting Los Angeles County Flood Control District (LACFCD) facilities.
 The Department also provides permit and inspection services for activities in city public rights-of-way for several contracts cities.
 About 25,000 permits are processed annually.

-The Department also provides confined space underground inspection services for new flood control district facilities.
+The Department also provides confined space underground inspection services for new LACFCD facilities.